kelvinsima2/ECG_Classification/README.md

 # ECG_Classification
-This project classifies the ECG Heartbeat Categorization Dataset into 5 classes using CNNs and Transfer Learning.
+This project classifies the ECG Heartbeat Categorization Dataset into 5 classes using CNNs and the pre-trained model Inception V3.
+The signals correspond to electrocardiogram (ECG) shapes of heartbeats for the normal case and the cases affected by different arrhythmias and myocardial infarction.
+The dataset can be found [here](https://www.kaggle.com/datasets/shayanfazeli/heartbeat).